Bulgaria: One year after the deadly disaster in Hitrino

 One year after the inferno of Hitrino, 10 of the 24 destroyed buildings are repaired.
 Some families will soon move into their new homes.
 A lot of work is left though.

 While the helpulness for the victims and families of Hitrino was exemplary, there was one aspect some did not understand: Refugees from Syria who entered Bulgaria during the same time period, a year ago, some of whom froze to death on Bulgarian soil last winter, were mostly not treated well at all.
-One year after Hitrino, the question remains why some seem to have mattered more than others.
+One year after Hitrino, the question remains why some people in a very difficult situation seem to have mattered more than others, whose situation was hardly better.

 The worst Bulgarian train accident in recent times happened on February 28, 2008.
 Back then, nine passengers died in a burning sleeper coach, the doors of which were locked.
 This disaster occurred close to the town of Cherven Bryag.